Energy and Climate Change

 Based on current electricity usage, the City will reduce its CO2 emissions by 8,945,302 lbs annually.
 That is equivalent to planting 1,065 trees or not driving 9,982,036 miles.
 As the City continues to invest in energy efficient technologies, such as LED lights and solar arrays, the amount that the City will need to spend on purchasing Clean Wind will decrease over time.

-As a result of this purchase, the City is now an EPA Green Power Partner!
-We are working towards becoming an EPA Green Power Community, joining a network of cities across the country whose purchase of renewable energy is keeping tons of CO2 out of our atmosphere.
+As a result of this purchase, the City is an EPA Green Power Community, joining a network of cities across the country whose purchase of renewable energy is keeping tons of CO2 out of our atmosphere.
 Please join us in purchasing renewable energy from Portland General Electric and create a healthy Lake Oswego for future generations!

 Some FAQs about the City Clean Wind Purchase: